achwie/hystrix-demo/readme.md

 The application consists of the following business services, implemented as Maven modules:

-  * frontend: provides an integrated frontend the services
+  * `frontend`: provides an integrated frontend the services
-  * auth: provides authentication and user management
+  * `auth`: provides authentication and user management
-  * cart: creation and management of shopping carts
+  * `cart`: creation and management of shopping carts
-  * catalog: product catalog
+  * `catalog`: product catalog
-  * order: processes and archives orders
+  * `order`: processes and archives orders
-  * stock: provides an inventory system to return the stock count for items in the catalog
+  * `stock`: provides an inventory system to return the stock count for items in the catalog

 There are also some modules related to configuration and the more technical things:

-  * jetty-starter: common base code to run the services as standalone apps in an embedded jetty server
+  * `jetty-starter`: common base code to run the services as standalone apps in an embedded jetty server
-  * service-urls: configures the addresses and ports under which the (business) services will run
+  * `service-urls`: configures the addresses and ports under which the (business) services will run
-  * util: utility classes
+  * `util`: utility classes

 And finally some modules for testing:

-  * acceptance-tests: a small set off user acceptance tests using the small and fine [JGiven](http://jgiven.org/)
+  * `acceptance-tests`: a small set off user acceptance tests using the small and fine [JGiven](http://jgiven.org/)
-  * load-generator: generates load to simulate user traffic
+  * `load-generator`: generates load to simulate user traffic

 # Building